 Of course we all know and understand the limits of our own families.
 But somehow at Christmas, all that’s forgotten.

 Here are a few common pre-Christmas media hypes that I can tell you about from personal experience:

 The letter to Father Christmas

-Dream: Your child writes a realistically priced and varied list that offers lots of inspiration for aunties and uncles buying gifts this Christmas.
+The dream: Your child writes a realistically-priced and varied list that offers lots of inspiration for aunties and uncles buying gifts this Christmas.

 The present list

-Reality: Christmas seems to creep up on you every year.
+The reality: Christmas seems to creep up on you every year.
 In October, you might buy a couple of bits and bobs.
-But then work deadlines and family troubles get in the way and boom, suddenly it’s December and you’re stumbling blindly into the first circle of present-list hell, with the ticking of that horrible Christmas countdown in your head.
+But then work deadlines and school to-dos get in the way and boom, suddenly it’s December and you’re stumbling blindly into the first circle of present-list hell, with the ticking of that horrible Christmas countdown in your head.

 The great family day out to the outdoor ice rink

-Dream: What larks and laughs you have as you help your wobbly children find their feet on the ice.
+The dream: What larks and laughs you’ll have as you help your wobbly children find their feet on the ice.
 You all have so much fun, and it’s the perfect bonding experience.
 You finish by warming up over a lovely hot chocolate in the cosy café.

-Reality: The man in front of you in the queue hires the last ‘penguin’ – the penguin-shaped balancing aid for kids aged up to eight who are learning to skate.
+The reality: The man in front of you in the queue hires the last ‘penguin’ – the penguin-shaped balancing aid for kids aged up to eight who are learning to skate.
 This means that you have to go ‘old school’, holding up your precarious five-year-old by the armpits, leaving your seven-year-old at the mercy of the hordes of other skaters.
 Laughs?
 Only briefly.
 You’re too busy focusing on keeping everyone’s fingers intact.
-And in the café afterwards, you’ve got a bunch of crying, over-tired children make for a less cosy experience.
+And in the café afterwards, you’ve got a bunch of crying, over-tired children.
+Fun.

 Decorating the Christmas tree

-The ideal: Festive tunes are playing as you and the kids decorate the tree.
+The dream: Festive tunes are playing as you and the kids decorate the tree.
 Happy laughter rings out.
-And the end result is a tree so beautiful it’s worthy of its own page in Livingetc.
+And the end result is a tree so beautiful it’s worthy of its own page in Living etc.

-The ideal: The kids sleep in, giving you a well-earned lie-in.
+The dream: The kids sleep in, giving you a well-earned lie-in.
 They are then in wonderful moods all morning and couldn’t be more thrilled with their stockings.

-The ideal: The car is packed full of presents and suitcases, the kids are humming Christmas carols and there’s a happy chatter as you draw near to the grandparents’ house.
+The dream: The car is packed full of presents and suitcases, the kids are humming Christmas carols and there’s a happy chatter as you draw near to the grandparents’ house.

-Reality: The car is ready, but only just – you and your partner have been rowing about how many things you need to pack for just one night away.
+The reality: The car is ready, but only just – you and your partner have been rowing about how many things you need to pack for just one night away.
 So you’re not on speaking terms for the first 30 minutes, and the kids are complaining of boredom before you even hit the motorway.
+Familiar?
+Oh, yes!